- Digital Trade

 UN Conference on Trade and Development (UNCTAD)

-UNCTAD XV quadrennial conference is scheduled to take place virtually on October 3-8, 2021.
+UNCTAD XV quadrennial conference took place on October 3-8, 2021.

-OWINFS is working in collaboration with the Financing for Development CSO Group (FfD CSO Group), the Third World Network (TWN), and the Third World Network - Africa to organize CSO advocacy towards UNCTAD XV.
+At the conference, member states finalized negotiations on the mandate of UNCTAD’s next four years.
+OWINFS is worked in collaboration with the Financing for Development CSO Group (FfD CSO Group), the Third World Network (TWN), and the Third World Network - Africa to organize CSO advocacy towards UNCTAD XV.

 Letter from Jeffrey Sachs, Director of the Center for Sustainable Development at Columbia University and Mark Weisbrot, Co-Director of the Center for Economic and Policy Research, Washington D.C. to UNCTAD Member States urging them to mandate UNCTAD to expand its work on financial and trade-related unilateral coercive measures.
 (4 October 2021)

 Letter from Public Services International (PSI) Global Union Federation of more than 700 trade unions representing 30 million workers in 154 countries, to UNCTAD member states, urging them to strengthen UNCTAD’s mandate on tax, debt, finance, and trade for development.
 (3 October 2021)

 Similar Letter from PSI and EPSU to UNCTAD European member states.
 (3 October 2021)